-- 10.1Work, particularly manual work, de-stresses most people; studying means continual exposure to new ideas, deadlines and financial pressures and these can increase your stress levels.
+10.1Work, particularly manual work, de-stresses most people; studying means continual exposure to new ideas, deadlines and financial pressures and these can increase your stress levels.
 Many students cope well, but all will get fed up at some stage during their studies.
 The key to maintaining your momentum is to balance studies with other activities, such as:

 10.2Yourself.
-Get organised and tackle any problems early.
+Get organised and tackle any lifestyle or study related problems early.
 Write them down to get them in perspective, in order and under your control.
 Share your concerns with friends and your tutor.
-Don't internalise your problems - this will make them worse.
+Again, don't internalise your problems - this will make them worse.

 - 10.3Your Director of Undergraduate Studies will guide you in your choice of subjects (if any) and can advise you on general matters such as degree and examination regulations.
-Make sure you provide required information promptly e.g. change of address, a passport-sized photo with printed name on the back, completed module option forms, etc. so that accurate records can be kept.
+Make sure you provide required information promptly e.g. change of address, completed module option forms, etc. so that accurate records can be kept.

 - 10.4Your Lecturers will be pleased to help you with specific problems related to the modules they teach.
 Such problems should be raised at seminars, or exceptionally, by appointment.
 Don't expect a drop-in service or them to be on-call 24 hours a day!

 10.5Your Tutor will help you with any outstanding problems (academic or personal) and you should make contact every 2-3 weeks during term time (or immediately for urgent issues).
-Your tutor must be informed of any mitigating circumstances affecting your studies or exams, which MUST be followed by documentation (e.g. self-certification form, medical certificate etc).
-It is your responsibility to provide this written documentation to the Course Director.
-Failure to do so will mean that the Exam Board will be unable to take it into account.
-You cannot submit mitigating circumstances retrospectively i.e. after the Exam Board.
-Your tutor, or your Course Director, should also be told of any permanent, protracted or recurrent problems (e.g. dyslexia, disability or injury) so that we can form an accurate picture of your academic abilities.
+Your tutor must be informed of any extenuating circumstances affecting your studies or exams, which should normally be backed-up by documentation.
+It is your responsibility to provide this written documentation.
+Failure to do so will mean that the Progression Board may be unable to take it into account.
+You cannot submit extenuating circumstances retrospectively i.e. after the Progression Board.
+Your tutor, or your Course Director, should also be told of any permanent, protracted or recurrent problems (e.g. illness, dyslexia, disability or injury) so that we can form an accurate picture of your academic abilities.
 This information will be treated with discretion.

-You are recommended to submit ALL mitigating circumstances, whether or not you think you will pass; it is your right to do so.
-You should bear in mind, however, that although you will be treated individually and fairly by the Exam Board, our decisions are normally based overwhelmingly on the evidence of your marks; mitigating circumstances will normally only make a difference in borderline cases.
-It is also worth bearing in mind that the Exam Board has a responsibility to you to ensure that you are prepared academically for the next level of study; mitigating circumstances cannot make good any deficit here.
+You are recommended to submit ALL extenuating circumstances, whether or not you think you will pass; it is your right to do so.
+You should bear in mind, however, that although you will be treated individually and fairly by the Progression Board, our decisions are normally based overwhelmingly on the evidence of your marks; extenuating circumstances will normally only make a difference in borderline cases.
+It is also worth bearing in mind that the Progression Board has a responsibility to you to ensure that you are prepared academically for the next level of study; extenuating circumstances cannot make good any deficit here.